-Construction has started at the shelter with framing, insulation and exterior siding work ongoing in the addition.
+Construction is ongoing at the shelter with framing, insulation and exterior siding work complete in the addition.
 The budget on this is expected to be very tight especially given the increased costs of shipping and building materials.
 It is likely some in-house effort will be required to make the addition feasible from a cost perspective, and FCHS has been asked to make a concerted effort to fundraise.
 At the Council meeting of September 2, Council awarded Contract 21-14 to PK builders in the amount of \$621,000.00.
-The first phase of the construction is wrapping up in the existing building and the addition construction is ongoing.
-The project is anticipated to wrap up in March of 2022.
+The building is available for First City Homeless Services to start moving items into the building immediately.